Celebrating 20 years of Explore Learning

 Before long parents realised that this wasn’t just convenient and a bit of distraction for their kids.
 They realised that their children were changing; they were growing in confidence, they were performing better at school, they were motivated to learn and wanted to do more!

 Children skipped into Explore, excited to see their tutors, hoping to earn more lizard cards and looking forward to being allowed to ‘surf the web’ in the designated ‘surf club’ at the end of their session.
 (To be honest, there wasn’t a lot on the internet to look at in those days – children mainly played PC games such as Rollercoaster and Zoo Tycoon, Tetris and Solitaire).
-They told us about the questions they’d been able to answer at school because of our tuition and we celebrated with high fives and warm applause.
+They told us about the questions they’d been able to answer at school because of our maths and English tuition and we celebrated with high fives and warm applause.
 Word of mouth got out and demand for Explore began to grow.

 Explore Learning Today